aniketgarg1/LaunchLoop-UCLA-Build-with-Gemini/README.md

 - ship

 Instead of juggling separate tools for copy, design, video, audio, and export, the project demonstrates how a single AI-native workflow can produce a launch-ready promo kit from one input.

+## What Makes It Different

+LaunchLoop is not just a chatbot and not just a thin wrapper around one model API.

+- It does not stop at text responses; it generates real campaign assets
+- It orchestrates multiple generation steps across planning, posters, video, voice, and music
+- It stores job state, uploaded assets, and generated outputs across the workflow
+- It post-processes media with `FFmpeg` to create final previewable and downloadable deliverables
+- It keeps outputs aligned by using one shared creative plan for the whole campaign

+That is what makes it feel like a product pipeline, not just a prompt box.

 ## Notes